Update Windows installation media with Dynamic Update

 Windows Server 2022 later Dynamic Update packages

 Title can distinguish each Dynamic Package.
 Latest cumulative updates have the servicing stack embedded.
 The servicing stack is published only if necessary for a given cumulative update.
-Titles below are for Windows 11, version 22H2.
-Windows 11, version 23H2 and 24H2 have a similar format.
+The following titles are for Windows 11, version 22H2.
+Windows 11, version 23H2, and version 24H2 have a similar format:

 Windows 11, version 21H2 Dynamic Update packages